Our bodies are made up of trillions of tiny cells, each demanding oxygen, water, and nutrients.

 This may come to a surprise because heart disease is generally treated as if it is just one thing.
 In fact is is many different disorders.

 Heart disease can include blockages forming in the arteries feeding the heart (myocardial infarction or heart attack), high pressures within the arteries, or issues with the atria of the heart leading to an inability for the heart to pump the blood effectively.

-- Coronary artery Disease
+Coronary artery Disease

-- Hypertension (High blood pressure)
+Hypertension (High blood pressure)

-Contributing Factors of Heart Disease
+Factors Contributing To Heart Disease